 Rail transport operators are also required to:

-Further guidance on these requirements is in the Drug and Alcohol: Requirements of Rail Transport Operators fact sheet and available on the Notifiable Occurrences webpage (which includes examples of prescribed incidents).
+Further guidance on these requirements is in the Drug and Alcohol: Requirements for Rail Transport Operators fact sheet and available on the Notifiable Occurrences webpage (which includes examples of prescribed incidents).

-All drug and alcohol testing carried out by operators in NSW must be conducted by an authorised person appointed under the RSNL who holds an identity card issued by ONRSR.
+Drug and alcohol testing under the RSNL carried out by operators in NSW must be conducted by an authorised person appointed under the RSNL.
+Authorised persons must hold an identity card issued by either ONRSR, or an RTO or third party service provider that has been issued with a sub-delegation by ONRSR.

 Other drug and alcohol management requirements applying specifically to rail operations in NSW include: